netobserv/network-observability-operator/README.md

 NetObserv Operator is a Kubernetes / OpenShift operator for network observability.
 It deploys a monitoring pipeline to collect and enrich network flows.
 These flows can be produced by the NetObserv eBPF agent, or by any device or CNI able to export flows in IPFIX format, such as OVN-Kubernetes.

 The operator provides dashboards, metrics, and keeps flows accessible in a queryable log store, Grafana Loki.
-When used in OpenShift, new dashboards are available in the Console.
+When used in OpenShift, new views are available in the Console.

 ## Getting Started